 The direction of the follow edges is from one player to another player.

 Vertices are typically used to represent entities in the real world.
 In Nebula Graph, vertices are identified with vertex identifiers (i.e. VIDs).
 The

 VID must be unique in the graph space.
 In the preceding example, the graph contains eleven vertices.

 In Nebula Graph, vertex properties are clustered by tags.
 One vertex can have one or more tags.
 In the preceding example, the vertices have tags player and team.

 Edges are used to connect vertices.
 Each edge usually represents a relationship or a behavior between two vertices.
-In the preceding example, edges are serve and like.
+In the preceding example, edges are serve and follow.

 Each edge is an instance of an edge type.
-Our example uses serve and like as edge types.
+Our example uses serve and follow as edge types.
 Take edge serve for example, in the preceding picture, vertex

 101 (represents a player) is the source vertex and vertex